 I love making pastry.
-The way I do it is so quick and easy it’s almost like cheating.
-I had a friend of mine (pastry chef) in a cheese and crackers class I did last Sunday and I worried she may judge me on my totally unconformist way.
-Phew, she was impressed and said she couldn’t believe no one else had thought of doing it as I do.
+The way I do it is quick and easy, and it’s almost like cheating.
+I had a friend of mine (pastry chef) come to my cheese and crackers class and I worried she may judge me on my totally unconventional methods of making pastry.
+Fortunately, she was suitably impressed and said she couldn’t believe no one else had thought of doing mini pizza quiche this way.

-Anyway, I made these little mini quiches for my grandson’s school lunchboxes.
+Anyway, I made these little mini quiche pizzas for my grandson’s school lunchboxes.
 Just pop them in the freezer, so easy.

 - 1 qty Basic shortcrust pastry